Dashrath Manjhi: In popular culture

-Dashrath Manjhi's story has been the subject of at least one documentary and several dramatic treatments on film and television.
+Dashrath Manjhi's story has been the subject of at least one documentary and several dramatic treatments in Indian film and television.

 The first of these was a supporting character based on Manjhi in the 1998 Kannada-language movie Bhoomi Thayiya Chochchala Maga.
 Manjhi's story also had a minor role in a later Kannada film, 2011's Olave Mandara directed by Jayatheertha.

 In 2011, director Kumud Ranjan working for the state-owned Films Division of India produced a documentary based on Manjhi's life titled The Man Who Moved the Mountain.

-In August 2015, a Hindi movie Manjhi - The Mountain Man was released and well received.
+In August 2015, a Hindi movie Manjhi – The Mountain Man was released and well received.
 The movie was directed by Ketan Mehta.
 Nawazuddin Siddiqui played the role of Manjhi along with Radhika Apte as Falguni Devi.

-The first episode of Season 2 of the Aamir Khan hosted TV Show Satyamev Jayate, aired in March 2014, was dedicated to Dashrath Manjjhi.
+The first episode of Season 2 of the Aamir Khan hosted TV Show Satyamev Jayate, aired in March 2014, was dedicated to Dashrath Manjhi.
 Aamir Khan and Rajesh Ranjan also met Bhagirath Manjhi and Basanti Devi, son and daughter-in-law of Manjhi, and promised to provide financial help.
-However, Basanti Devi died due to his inability to afford medical care on 1 April 2014.
+However, Basanti Devi died due to her inability to afford medical care on 1 April 2014.